akeneo/pim-api-docs/content/guides/translation-connection/step3-how-to-build-your-connector.md

 Please don't hesitate to read our ["4 reasons why you should use our API"](https://api.akeneo.com/documentation/why-the-api.html#4-reasons-why-you-should-use-our-api) page!
 :::

-We suggest to follow our method which use some useful existing PIM features to interact with Julia.
+We suggest following our method which leans on some useful existing PIM features to interact with Julia.

-This method is based on one of our Marketplace connector specifications: [GlobalLink Connect for Akeneo](https://marketplace.akeneo.com/extension/globallink-connect-akeneo) from [Translations.com](https://www.translations.com) company.
+This method is based on one of our Marketplace connector specifications: [GlobalLink Connect for Akeneo](https://marketplace.akeneo.com/extension/globallink-connect-akeneo) from the [Translations.com](https://www.translations.com) company.

 ## Some pre-requisites